New form becomes mandatory beginning September 18

 - This one will take the place of the I-9 form issued on November 14, 2016, and there will be a gradual phase-in period until September 17, 2017, during which time both versions both forms can be utilized.
 After that date, only the new form will be valid.

-- Change to time frame for completing form: Must be done before OR on first day of employment
+- Change to the time frame for completing the form: Must be done before OR on the first day of employment